-The Turnpike's bridges and culverts are in Good condition with about 5.4 percent noted as structurally deficient and 62 percent exceeding 50 years in age.
+The Turnpike's bridges and culverts are in Good condition with about 3.8 percent noted (as updated in the Fiscal Year 2016 Strategic Performance Report) as structurally deficient and 61 percent exceeding 50 years in age.
 Condition ratings are being uploaded to Pontis, a bridge management software tool, for the 233 sign structures and detailed information is provided in the inspection reports with the overall condition being Good.
 Retaining walls/noise barriers are in Good condition overall, with only minor areas of concern and no loss of structural integrity.
 High mast light poles appear to be in Fair condition.
 High mast light poles are being removed with construction projects that impact them, and will ultimately be phased out.
 Turnpike tunnels are generally in Fair to Good condition with special attention to be given to structural elements (i.e., ceiling slabs, hanger rods) for corrective action, if needed.